apple-phi/IB/P8 - Bioengineering/Imaging the eye.md

 $$
 where $\lambda$ is the wavelength and $r_{0}=r(0)$.

-The radial resolution sit eh focal spot size
+The radial resolution is the diameter of the focal spot.
 $$
 \Delta x=2r_{0}
 $$